ic4f/kronofoto-api/README.md

 layer and [Codeception](https://github.com/Codeception/Codeception) as its testing framework.

 ### Expected Release
-Currently, kronofoto-api is in pre-alpha state; however, it is operational and is used by the development version of kronofoto-ng ([current demo version available here](http://sergey.cs.uni.edu:8080/public/collections)).
+Currently, kronofoto-api is in pre-alpha state.
 I expect to have it ready for an alpha release this summer.

 ### Extension
 Although built for Fortepan Iowa, kronofoto-api is designed to be collection-agnostic and